eclipse-archived/ceylon-lang.org/documentation/1.1/reference/tool/ant-ceylon-doc.md

 whether to document a module.
 The most recent modification time of the source files is compared with the oldest modification time of the output artifacts.
-This can speed up builds when the source files have not changed but is not able to detect deletion of source files. <!-- m3 --></td>
+This can speed up builds when the source files have not changed but is not able to detect deletion of source files.</td>
 <td>No, default is <i>false</i></td>
 </tr>